 Max Disposti | Executive Director | firstname.lastname@example.org

-Linda Johnson | Front Desk Coordinator| email@example.com
+Linda Johnson | Administrative Assistant | email@example.com

 Linda is a native Californian who has lived in San Diego nearly all of her life, and in North County since 1989.
 She has worked with non-profit organizations involved in disaster services, water safety, the developmentally disabled, and suicide prevention.
-Since the early 1990′s, she has been a member of LINC, Lesbians in North County.
+Since the early 1990s she has been a member of LINC, Lesbians in North County.

-In the private sector, Linda has experience as a receptionist, office assistant, and an administrative assistant.
+In the private sector Linda has experience as a receptionist, office assistant, and an administrative assistant.
 She has also worked as an ambulance dispatcher.

 Linda believes, “There is a reason LGBTQ people often refer to one another as family.
 We are good at creating kinships and we need each other.”
-She is very grateful for community and straight allies, and wept when she saw the first uniformed military personnel march in the San Diego Pride Parade.
+She is very grateful for the LGBTQ community and its straight allies, and wept when she saw the first uniformed military personnel march in the San Diego Pride Parade.

 Linda welcomes the opportunity to contribute to the efforts of the North County LGBTQ Resource Center.

 Jonathan King-Cretot is native to Rochester, New York.
 After ending a 20 yrs. career as a professional ballet dancer with the Garth Fagan Dance Company, and the Alvin Ailey Dance Company, he went on to pursue a degree in International Relations and Economics from St. John Fisher College, where he studied abroad in Caen, France for 2 years.